ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _Indiana American._](https://chroniclingamerica.loc.gov/lccn/sn84023881/1857-03-20/ed-1/seq-1)

 #### 1857-03-20 &middot; Brookville, Ind.

 <table style="width: 100%;"><tr><td style="width: 50%">

+led leal UM of tail.
+In many cases of diaordere) stomach, a
 teaspoonful of salt is a certain cure.
 In
 tho violent internal aching termed cholir,
 add a tcaspnnr.ful of salt to a pint of cold